Dolphin-Detections/DolphinAPI/README.md

 # DolphinAPI - Official Documentation

-DolphinAPI is an interface designed to provide access and control over the Dolphin AntiCheat system.
+**DolphinAPI** is an interface designed to provide access and control over the Dolphin AntiCheat system.
 This API allows you to manage cheat detection checks, retrieve player performance metrics, and handle events related to sanctions and violations.
+It also includes features for detecting and managing Bedrock players.

 ## Installation
 To integrate DolphinAPI into your project, follow these steps: